Our Cambridge-based principal Faye McDonough outlines the evolution of the scheme and the trends she has observed so far

 It’s clear that the finance industry, the government and the British Business Bank have collaborated effectively to provide a flexible and broad scheme designed to support the SMEs that represent the overwhelming majority of the UK business population.

-With approval and volume percentages decreasing, however, and with CBILS due to close at the end of January next year, it will be interesting to see how the next couple of months pan out.
+With approval and volume percentages decreasing, however, and with CBILS due to close at the end of March 2021, it will be interesting to see how the next couple of months pan out.
 Will SMEs get the support they deserve and need?
 Will more be done to bridge the widening SME funding gap?

 What is certain, however, is that BOOST&Co will continue to help as many promising companies to thrive as possible, by providing the funding that they need to grow.